CarstenGrohmann/OOMAnalyser/README.md

 from it and displays the details.
 All processing takes place in the browser.
 No data is transferred to external servers.
 This makes it possible to use a locally stored copy of the website for analysis.

-This project is written in Python and uses [Transcrypt](https://www.transcrypt.org/)  to translate the Python sources into JavaScript.
+This project is written in [Python](https://www.python.org) and uses [Transcrypt](https://www.transcrypt.org/)  to translate Python code into JavaScript.

 The current online version is available at https://www.carstengrohmann.de/oom/ .